Prevocational – PGY1/PGY2 training requirements

 • ePort privacy statement

-The ePort privacy statement explains how Council collects, stores, uses and shares information through ePort and outlines the standards and requirements in accordance with the Privacy Act 2020 and the relevant privacy principles.
+The ePort privacy statement explains how the Council collects, stores, uses and shares information through ePort and outlines the standards and requirements in accordance with the Privacy Act 2020 and the relevant privacy principles.

 Clinical attachments

 During PGY1 and PGY2, interns undertake a series of clinical attachments, which provide a range of clinical experience.
-Each clinical attachment is accredited by Council to ensure they provide quality supervision and assessment.
+Each clinical attachment is accredited by the Council to ensure they provide quality supervision and assessment.
 Attachments are 13 weeks long and may take place in a variety of health care settings, including hospitals, primary care, and other community-based settings.

 Clinical attachments are accredited against the Council’s Accreditation standards for clinical attachments.